 Custody And Visitation For Parents Or Grandparents

 Child custody and visitation rights are some of the most complex and emotionally charged issues that can arise in a divorce.
-With more than two decades of legal experience and compassion learned from his own divorce, attorney R. Scott Buhrer is well-equipped to help clients resolve these difficult issues.
+With more than three decades of legal experience and compassion learned from his own divorce, attorney R. Scott Buhrer is well-equipped to help clients resolve these difficult issues.
 He will personally evaluate your case and provide individually tailored legal advice based on your specific circumstances.

 What Is The Difference Between Sole, Joint And Physical Custody?